 Moreover, we have shown that breaking spherical symmetry by imposing a polar density gradient in the accretion flow onto a central object, qualitatively changes the resulting steady state configurations from the purely radial accretion models \citep{bondi52,michel72}, to the infall-outflow morphology that characterizes the choked accretion model.
 Thus, choked accretion provides a natural transition between spherical accretion and systems characterized by bipolar outflows.

 We have studied this phenomenon by introducing first a general relativistic analytic model of choked accretion onto a Schwarzschild black hole.
 This model is based on the approximations of steady state, axisymmetry, and irrotational flow and assumes an ultrarelativistic stiff fluid.
-We then relaxed this last assumption and studied more general fluids by means of full hydrodynamical simulations performed with the numerical code {\it aztekas}.
+We then relaxed this last assumption, together with the associated potential flow condition, and studied more general fluids by means of full-hydrodynamic simulations performed with the numerical code {\it aztekas}.

-In the case of an ultrarelativistic stiff fluid, the limiting value for the total mass accretion rate corresponds exactly to the one found in the spherically-symmetric case \citep{michel72}, while for regular polytropes the flux limit is of this same order of magnitude.
+Both for an ultrarelativistic stiff fluid as for a regular polytrope, the limiting value for the total mass accretion rate corresponds quite closely to the one found in the spherically-symmetric case \citep{michel72}.
 We have thus found that, within the assumptions underlying this work, hydrodynamical accretion flows onto massive objects choke at this threshold value and any extra infalling material is deflected into a bipolar outflow.

 The analytic solution presented here allowed us to study in detail the basic physical principle behind the choked accretion phenomenon.
 Moreover, we have also demonstrated the usefulness of this exact analytic solution as a benchmark test for validating numerical hydrodynamic codes in general.
 The non-relativistic limit of this analytic solution is presented in \cite{ATH19}.